 Selecting a finish that complements the interior will symmetrically align the coffee table without overwhelming the space.
 Light wood finishes are ideal for Scandinavian, minimalistic, and coastal interiors where brightness and airiness are key considerations.

 Medium-tone finishes are suitable for transitional and contemporary spaces, offering flexibility without overwhelming the space.
-Dark tones align in a harmonic manner with classic, industrial, or luxury interiors.
-Apart from colour, the finish's texture also matters.
+Dark tones harmonise with classic, industrial, or luxury interiors.
+Apart from colour, the finish’s texture also matters.
 A matte finish creates an organic and subtle effect, while a polished surface gives a more refined, formal look.

 Round Wood Coffee Table - Balancing Size, Shape & Proportions

-The round wood coffee table size determination is crucial to maintain seating and serving convenience.
+Determining the size of the round wood coffee table is crucial to maintain seating and serving convenience.
 For small rooms of 85-130 sq. ft., the ideal table diameter is 24-32 in.
 Maintain 12–18 inches of clearance from seating for easy movement.
 For medium rooms of 140–270 sq. ft., the suitable table diameter is 36–44 in., and the distance from seating should be 18–24 in.
-For large spaces of 280+ sq. ft., the best-suited table diameter is 48–60 in., and the seating distance should be 24–30 inch.
+For large spaces of 280+ sq. ft, the best-suited table diameter is 48–60 in., and the seating distance should be 24–30 inches.

 The height of the coffee table also matters when it comes to styling.
-If there is no open space between the top surface and the lower half, this increases the area from bottom to top.
+If there is no open space between the top surface and the lower half, the area from bottom to top increases.
 If there is a dark-tone finish, it will amplify the visual impact and overwhelmingly dominate the whole space.
 Thus, other furnishings and decor may lose their visual appeal or prominence.

 There is another perspective: if the interior colour tone is dull or the seating solutions are outdated, choosing a coffee table with extra height or an expansive surface area can minimise the impact of surrounding decor and the interior colour theme.